Renovations and changes in our Home

 Kitchen Changes

-We loved the large kitchen and stamped borders around the ceiling but soon became disenchanted with an open circular stairway that led into a small cellar.
+We loved the large kitchen and stamped borders around the ceiling but soon became disenchanted with an open stairway that led into a small basement.
 There was no way to close it off.
 Musty air, mice and insects found their way into the kitchen and elsewhere.
 The stairs were supported by a steel post that went from the basement floor through the kitchen ceiling where it was fastened to a rafter.
 The spiral staircase steps were made too narrow, and it was especially treacherous when carrying something.
 The stairway also took up precious space in the kitchen.
 When I slipped off a step and cracked a rib, we decided to do away with the stairs.
 It's still possible to enter the cellar through an outside Billco door.
 We only use the cellar for storing canned goods, paint and other items, so we don't mind the inconvenience.
-The laundry used to be in the cellar but we built a pantry and laundry in the kitchen with folding doors.

 The Bathroom